Age-of-Information with Information Source Diversity in an Energy Harvesting System: System Model and Problem Formulation

+The energy cost of requesting an update from source $i$, $i \in [n] \triangleq \{1,2, ..., n\}$, is denoted by $c_i$, a collective value that reflects the energy consumption of the monitoring node to acquire an update from source $i$.
+This may include the cost of sending a request and receiving an update if the sources are remote sensors, or simply the cost of operating that sensor if they are local.
+For simplicity, we consider $c_i \in \mathbb{Z}^+$ corresponding to integer multiples of a unit of energy.

-The AoI at time $t$, denoted by $\delta(t)$, refers to the age of the most recent status update available at the monitoring node at time $t$.
+The AoI at time $t$, denoted by $\delta(t)$, refers to the age of the most recent status update available at the monitoring node \cite{ceran2019average}.
 If a more recent update is not received, $\delta(t)$ is increased by 1 at each time slot.
-We assume that $\delta(t) \in [\delta_{max}]$, as any AoI beyond $\delta_{max}$ has the same utility for the system, which conveniently reduces the dimensionality of the problem.
+We assume that $\delta(t) \in [0, 1, ..., \delta_{\rm max}]$, as any AoI beyond $\delta_{\rm max}$ has the same utility for the system, which reduces the dimensionality of the problem.

 The status updates provided by the information sources are not necessarily \emph{fresh}, i.e., with zero age.
 Due to various factors, such as the sensing technology or the processing of the measurements, we assume that the status updates may have different ages when they arrive at the monitoring node.
 We consider probabilistic AoI for the updates received from each information source; that is, we assume that the source nodes provide status updates with ages within the interval [$\alpha$, $\beta$] ($\alpha{<} \beta$), where $\alpha$ is the most \emph{fresh} status update while $\beta$ is the most \emph{stale} one, typically with different distributions.

-To model the different age distributions of the updates from different sources, we denote the probability of receiving a status update of age $j$ from source $i$, where $j\in [\alpha, \beta]$ and $i \in [n]$ by $\gamma_{i,j}$.
-Although our system model is quite general, for numerical comparisons we assume that, $\alpha = 1$ and for each $i$, $\gamma_{i, j}$ follows a geometric distribution with a different parameter $p_i$, as illustrated in Fig. \ref{fig:geometric_distribution}.
-This model also allows us to parametrize the distributions with a single parameter.
-The geometric distribution provides the probability that the first success requires $k$ independent trials, while each trial has success probability of $p_i$.
-Hence, the distribution of the age of the received status update, when the $i$-th information source is chosen, is given by:
+We assume that $\alpha \geq1$, in order to incorporate the transmission time of the status update.